Study Medicine Abroad in English: Which country suits you?

 There is a pre-med route in Valencia that offers students access to medical degrees in public and private universities which teach both in English and Spanish.
 It prepares the students by helping them reach the required level of the Selectividad (national school leaving certificate).
 It also offers them intensive language lessons.
 You can find some initial information regarding this opportunity on our site and more to be available soon.
 Generally, the available places are limited, and the tuition fees will be around €15,000/year.

 Australia and New Zealand

-You can study medicine in Australia and New Zealand, but it is pretty expensive, and you’d have a low chance of getting it.
-You can study medicine mostly at postgraduate level in Australia and fees are likely to be around £40,000 a year.
+You can study medicine abroad in Australia and New Zealand, but it is pretty expensive, and you’d have a low chance to get it.
+You can study medicine mostly at postgraduate level in Australia, and fees are likely to be around £40,000 a year.

 Most countries in the Anglophone world lack places in their medical schools.
 In Australia, some universities can accept a limited number of British students.
 However, the cost of studying in these universities is very high, similar to that in the Caribbean.

 Eastern and Central Europe are the right places to look for admission to universities that accept international students.
 But there are other options in Europe and Australia for British students too.
 Ireland is another option, but with very high entry requirements.
 Opportunities exist in Romania, Bulgaria, Poland, Ukraine, Lithuania where many British students go mainly for financial reasons, quality education and security of accreditation post-graduation.